Home | About RCMP | Store/Gear | Donations | Run Tips | Contact: scott@runclubmenlopark.org

 The Conventional Distance Running Training Wisdom (VOLUME):

-I ran NCAA Division I Cross-Country and Track for Vin Lananna.
-Vin is the current president of USA Track & Field and coached me at Dartmouth College.
+I ran NCAA Division I Cross-Country and Track for Dartmouth College.
 Our best finish while I was there was a second place team finish for the NCAA championships.
-He also took my teammate, Bob Kempainen, to two Olympic marathons and a US record for the New York City marathon.
-He later went to Stanford where he won numerous NCAA championships, then to Oregon, and is now coaching at the University of Virginia.
-That's all to say he has a lot of coaching experience, but while at Dartmouth our training plan relied heavily on VERY HIGH volume.
-We would run over 100 miles a week while training for the upcoming cross-country season.
-I ran many long run miles with Bob Kempainen and came away wondering to myself, "what is so hard about that?"
-I now call those "throw-away" miles.
+My teammate, Bob Kempainen, went to two Olympic marathons and set a US record for the New York City marathon.
+While at Dartmouth, our training plan relied heavily on VERY HIGH volume.
+We would sometimes run over 100 miles a week while training for the upcoming cross-country season.
+I ran many long run miles with teammates and came away wondering to myself, "what is so hard about that?"
+I now call those "throw-away" or "junk" miles.
 They did not help improve my conditioning or cardiovascular output.
 We also did high intensity interval training which was the most challenging part of our practices and the part that I felt contributed the most to our abilities.
 What was the result?
-I always felt that we had way too many injuries at Dartmouth including one season when I had four stress fractures at the same time including two femoral stress fractures which are considered very rare.
-Many of my teammates were treating and trying to run through injuries during the season.
-In later years, I've had these discussions with teammates some who feel similarly, but that's not to put down Coach Lananna who I feel is a great coach and supporter of running at every level including for my own club.
-He's done a great job as president of USA Track & Field.
-I just don't agree with that particularly philosophy and I don't even know how Coach Lananna's program may have evolved over the years.
+I always felt that we had way too many injuries at Dartmouth including one season when I had four stress fractures at the same time including two femoral stress fractures which are considered very rare (and two lower leg).
+The bags of ice on the track area after practice was a sort of testament to what people were treating.
+This is in now way to put down anything about the coaching; this was what we were trying in our training at the time.
+I just don't agree with this particular training philosophy and probably many programs have evolved since then.

-In contrast, my high school coach, Bob Bradley, who is in the USA Track & Field Hall of Fame for high school running coaching took a different approach.
+In contrast, my high school coach, Bob Bradley, who is in the USA Track & Field Hall of Fame for high school running coaching, took a different approach.
 He focused on those amazingly difficult and challenging high intensity intervals while keeping the overall mileage very reasonable.
 This is my kind of training philosophy.
-Don't pound on your legs and knees running throw-away miles that don't advance your running.
+Don't pound on your legs and knees running throw-away junk miles that don't advance your running.
 Run less, but make all that running count towards advancing your strength, endurance, speed, and most importantly, your racing abilities.
 A huge week for us would've been 65 miles.
 In fact, I was able to become a sub 4:15 miler and 52 minute 10-miler on 50 miles a week focusing on making every mile I ran count and taking two full days off every week to keep my body rested so I could focus on high-intensity during practices.
 What was the result?
-I don't recall a single injury amongst my teammates in all of our seasons and we won a New York State Cross-Country Championship.
+There wasn't a single injury amongst my teammates (varsity and junior varsity) in all of our seasons and we won a New York State Cross-Country Championship.

 This is what has been posted on the Run Club website for quite some time on the About Page (Click Here) under the "Coach Scott's Running Philosophy" section: